ILO Convention on Violence and Harassment

 Our influence

-We build alliances and support campaigns alongside our civil society and trade union allies in countries across the globe.
-In a number of countries across the world, we have evidence that our efforts have influenced support for the Convention among worker, government and employer representatives.
+CARE builds alliances and supports campaigns with civil society and trade union partners in countries around the world.
+In several countries, our efforts have influenced support for the Convention among governments, workers, and employers.

 See the impact of CARE’s engagement with workers, employers and government representatives in Pakistan.